LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Machine Learning for Predictive Analysis/Built-in Functions (Python).md

 - ``pow(x,y,z)`` can be used to find the power of x^y also the mod of the resulting value with the third specified number can be found i.e. (x^y%z)

+- ``lambda`` = a lambda function is a special type of function without the function name